 Eye For Film >> Festivals >> A-Z >> London Film Festival >> 2020

-This year's London Film Festival will run from October 7 to 18.
-Due to the pandemic, it will be a hybrid edition, which, for the first time, will screen a number of films widely across the UK.
-It will open with Steve McQueen's Mangrove and close with Francis Lee's Ammonite.
+This year's London Film Festival ran from October 7 to 18.
+Due to the pandemic, it was a hybrid edition, which, for the first time, will screen a number of films widely across the UK.
+It opened with Steve McQueen's Mangrove and closed with Francis Lee's Ammonite.

 View Films by Strand: